boaks/zephyr-coaps-client/README.md

 Demo message:

 ```
-41 s, Thingy:91 v0.2, 0*3, 1*0, 2*0, 3*0, failures 0
+15641 s, Thingy:91 v0.2, 0*43, 1*0, 2*0, 3*0, failures 0
-4015 mV
+4160 mV 95% charging (V)
-RSSI: 23,35
+RSSI: 255,255
-q=??.??????,??.??????
+Network: CAT-M1
-24.83 C
+29.69 C
-53.16 %H
+38.99 %H
 ```

-It starts with the up-time in seconds in the first line, followed by the label "Thingy:91" and a sent statistic. "`0*3`" := 3 exchanges without retransmission, "`1*0`" := no (0) exchanges with 1 retransmission.
+It starts with the up-time in seconds in the first line, followed by the label "Thingy:91" and a sent statistic. "`0*3`" := 43 exchanges without retransmission, "`1*0`" := no (0) exchanges with 1 retransmission.
 The current exchange is not included in this statistic.
-The second line contains the battery voltage and the third the receiving signal strength.
+The second line contains the battery status and the third the receiving signal strength.
+The next line contains the network mode (CAT-M1 or NB-IoT).
 If the sensors are enabled (default), the temperature and humidity is also appended.

 The demo uses the "echo" resource of the plugtest-server, therefore the response contains just the same message.